 The safety cautions and preparations for tree cutting and felling.
 That’s coming up on This Land of Ours.

-Before the real work of cutting down trees can begin, prep work will make all the difference between success and something much, much worse.
+Before the real work of tree removal can begin, prep work will make all the difference between success and something much, much worse.
 As a recent study noted, logging is one of the most dangerous occupations in the United States, and fatality rates for tree care workers is 30-percent higher for all workers in the U-S. To avoid the dangers of tree cutting, it’s best to leave this task to a tree removal company.

 To begin, always take a good look at the surrounding area where you’ll be chopping down a big tree.
 Look for power lines, vehicles, or outbuildings.
 If it’s near a garden space – make sure the falling tree won’t destroy any plants when it falls.
 Then, estimate how tall the tree is.
 Add a little bit of distance just to be safe.
 Look out for animal habitats as well, especially if you’re cutting down trees during fawning season.